Pupillage interviews and offers

 The pupillage interview at Atkin Chambers

-We will aim to interview candidates in March and April 2020.
+We will aim to interview candidates in February 2020.
 We select all pupils via a two round interview process.
 Generally, around 20-25 applicants will be invited to the first round interview.
 From this six-eight will be selected to attend a second, more lengthy, interview.

 - The first round is a quick 10-15 minute general discussion with a panel of members and senior practice management.

 - The second round preparation requirements will be detailed in advance, but generally include a short written submission and the requirement for candidates to present their arguments orally at the interview itself.

 At each interview, applicants will have the opportunity to ask the Pupillage and Recruitment Committee any further questions about the pupillage and Atkin Chambers.